giamjuxian/ARchitech/README.md

 # ARchitech
 ## AR Sandbox Game for Orbital 2018
+## Proposed Level of Achievement: Gemini

 This application allows users to create a 3D maze/puzzle game in an augmented reality environment.
 It allows the gamer to roam and change the augmented reality world at will just like a sandbox.
 The app gives users the ability to create their own set of maze game obstacles, routes and characters in an augmented reality environment which can be uploaded to the database for other users to play.

+## Target Audience: Freshmen in Computing

 ## Problem Motivation